copious-world/crypto-wraps/README.md

 >
 ```
 message - base64url encoded, encrypted string returned from encipher
-remote_public - a pubic key for ECDH P-384 key encryption passed as a string that can be JSON.parsed
+remote_public - a pubic key for ECDH P-384 key encryption passed as a string in base64url format representing a raw key
 priv_key - the private key witgh unwrap privileges passed as a string that can be JSON.parsed into a jwk format object
 nonce - as a string storing a buffer base64url
 ```